exponea/exponea-flutter-sdk/Documentation/configuration.md

   * See also [Integration modes](#integration-modes).

 * `integrationRouteMap`
-  * If you need to track events to additional Engagement projects, define a mapping between event types and `ProjectIntegrationConfig` objects.
+  * If you need to track events to additional {user.mkg} projects, define a mapping between event types and `ProjectIntegrationConfig` objects.
   * An event is always tracked to the default integration and any integrations in this map.
   * **Only applicable when `integrationConfig` is a `ProjectIntegrationConfig`.** Ignored for `StreamIntegrationConfig`.
   * Example: